New Jersey

 LEGISLATIVE context & opportunity:

-- Low Embodied Carbon Concrete Leadership Act (LECCLA): LECCLA was established by the enacted of S. 287 and A. 2234 in 2023.
-Provides tax incentives for low-carbon concrete and costs associated with conducting environmental product declaration analyses.
+- Low Embodied Carbon Concrete Leadership Act (LECCLA) was established in 2023 by S. 287 and A. 2234 and provides tax incentives for low-carbon concrete and costs associated with conducting environmental product declaration analyses.

-- Mid-Atlantic Clean Hydrogen Hub (MACH2): New Jersey, Delaware, and Pennsylvania are part of the Mid-Atlantic Clean Hydrogen Hub.
-Independent of the outcome of the regional hubs, there is strong interest in building a clean hydrogen economy in the region.
-New Jersey has identified hydrogen as a promising technology to reduce emissions across sectors, including industrial manufacturing.
-It has several recent initiatives to gather information and identify key opportunities and barriers in the state.
+- Mid-Atlantic Clean Hydrogen Hub (MACH2) includes New Jersey, Delaware, and Pennsylvania.
+Independent of the outcome of the federal funding that initially supported the regional hubs, there is interest in building a clean hydrogen economy.
+New Jersey has identified hydrogen as a promising means of reducing emissions in industrial manufacturing and has had several initiatives in recent years.

-- Carbon management technologies are another opportunity to reduce industrial emissions in the state.
-Learn more about the economically feasible subsectors in Minnesota and facilities that qualify for the federal 45Q tax credit.
+- A factsheet by the Regional Carbon Capture Deployment Initiative describes how carbon capture can reduce industrial emissions in New Jersey, including economically feasible subsectors and facilities that qualify for the federal 45Q text credit.

 Explore recent legislation in New Jersey and all 50 states by clicking on a specific year: 2025 legislation, 2024 legislation, 2023 legislation.